wafaa-rakchamber/ai-agent-app/DOCKER.md

 ## Customization

 ### Custom Nginx Configuration
-Edit `nginx.conf` to modify server settings.
+Edit `nginx.conf` to modify server settings or add proxy configuration for your backend.

 ### Different Port
 Change the port mapping in `docker-compose.yml`: